atanughosh01/oop_python/README.md

 # oop_python
-This repo contains source codes for practising OOP concepts in python programming language
+This repository contains source codes for practising OOP concepts in python programming language